Blackmore Vale & Camelot Country

-Once one of the most important towns in Somerset, with its own mint.
-Until 1832 it returned two Members of Parliament.
+Once one of the most important towns in Somerset, with its own mint and until 1832 it returned two Members of Parliament.
 Attractive old buildings include the market hall, Guildhall, church and fives wall.
 The nearby villages of Stowell and Charlton Horethorne nestle in the undulating countryside.

 Sir Walter Raleigh reputedly first smoked tobacco at nearby Henstridge at the Virginia Ash Inn by the crossroads of the A30 and A357.